Backup schedules

 Why does the schedule not transfer to the device?

-- device does not support offline schedules (Gen1 etc.)
+- device does not support backup schedules (Gen1 etc.)

-- device is offline or MQTT is unstable
+- device is offline or the connection is unstable

-- there is no rule/MPC producing a schedule
+- there is no rule or predictive heating plan producing a schedule

-- port/TLS/MQTT settings are wrong so the device cannot receive the sync
+- connection settings are wrong so the device cannot receive the sync

 If the issue persists, open troubleshooting.
 Troubleshooting.